kotalco/docs/reference/ethereum.md

 Parity (OpenEthereum) client doesn't support PoW mining.
 {% endhint %}

-### nodePrivatekeySecretName
+### nodePrivateKeySecretName

-`nodePrivatekeySecretName` is the node private key.
+`nodePrivateKeySecretName` is the node private key.

-`nodePrivatekeySecretName` is required if the node is a boot node `bootnode: true`, or if besu node with `client: besu` is a signer in proof of authority clique network or validator in ibft2 network.
+`nodePrivateKeySecretName` is required if the node is a boot node `bootnode: true`, or if besu node with `client: besu` is a signer in proof of authority clique network or validator in ibft2 network.

 ### p2pPort